Smart Timing Synchronization for Small Data Transmission

 \subsection{ML-aided \itapx}

 Although the threshold-based \itapx~improves the performance of TA validation when compared to the state-of-the-art~\cite[Sec.
-5.3.3]{ts_36331}, it still suffers from measurement inaccuracies due to the impact of noise at low signal-to-noise ratio (SNR) conditions, fading effects of the channel, and deviation of the practical environment behavior from the path-loss model used in computing the thresholds.
+5.27]{tr_38321}, it still suffers from measurement inaccuracies due to the impact of noise at low signal-to-noise ratio (SNR) conditions, fading effects of the channel, and deviation of the practical environment behavior from the path-loss model used in computing the thresholds.
 To address this model deficit, we explore data-driven approaches using ML for TA validation.
-Our target is to develop a robust \itapx~scheme, where a machine that is trained with synthetic data generated using one or more path-loss models can operate under any typical cellular channel and noise environment.
-Training the machine with synthetic data provides us the freedom to use as many data samples as required for training to achieve the desired performance.
+Our goal is to develop a robust \itapx~scheme, where a machine trained with synthetic data generated using path-loss models can operate in any typical cellular channel and noise environment.
+Training the machine with synthetic data gives us the freedom to use as many data samples as required for training to achieve the desired performance.